-The following are "best practices" the Children's Village of Ottawa-Carleton have outlined for providers when participating in any water activities with the children in their care.
+The following are "Best Practices" of Ottawa-Carleton have outlined for Providers when participating in any water activities with the children in their care.
 Providers should check with their insurance carrier to make sure they have coverage for water activities with children.

-When engaging in any water activities with children in their care providers must ensure that interactive supervision with the children is maintained at all times.
+When engaging in any water activities with children in their care Providers must ensure that interactive supervision with the children is maintained at all times.